Western Michigan University Cooley Law School will return for its 4th summer foreign study program in Oxford, England during the summer of 2017!

 Top 10 Reasons to study abroad in Australia/New Zealand.

-We are proud to announce our 18th Australia/New Zealand Program, a semester program “Down Under”.
+Our 18th Australia/New Zealand Program, a semester program “Down Under”, is currently underway.
 This exciting program allows law students to live and study in New Zealand for about five weeks and the remainder of the semester in Australia.
-The program begins in Hamilton, New Zealand on January 4, 2017 and concludes in Melbourne, Australia, on April 13, 2017.
-Join us Down Under!
-APPLY NOW!
+The Program began in Hamilton, New Zealand on January 4, 2017 and will conclude in Melbourne, Australia, on April 13, 2017.

-Follow the exploits of our 2016 AU/NZ group by visiting the foreign study page of WMU-Cooley’s official blog site, http://cooleylawschoolblog.com/category/foreign-study/.
+Read about the exploits of our AU/NZ groups by visiting the foreign study page of WMU-Cooley’s official blog site, http://cooleylawschoolblog.com/category/foreign-study/.

 Western Michigan University Cooley Law School and the University of Münster's law school, which is the largest law school in Germany, have entered into an agreement to allow WMU-Cooley students and faculty the opportunity to learn and teach as part of a student exchange program. [full story]